 More bentonite & additives

-Drill fluid volume aside, you’ll need more additives when you’re in rock.
+Drill fluid volume aside, you'll need more additives when you're drilling rock.
 Drill fluid must have a higher viscosity to hold the weight of the cuttings and move them out of the hole.
 If not, rock chips build up at the bottom of the hole and can cause you to get stuck and lose your mud motor down hole.
 Upping your additives protects your equipment.
 See the chart below for a comparison of necessary drill fluid vs. a standard HDD job.